-If you prefer the sound of running water, then tackle a section of the idyllic water of Leith.
-The path runs from Balerno to the trendy Shore at Leith, it’s 20k in total.
-I recently completed the section from Stockbridge to the Shore, it really feels like the city is a million miles away.
+If you prefer the sound of running water, then tackle a section of the idyllic Water of Leith.
+The path runs from Balerno to the trendy Shore at Leith and measures 20kms in total.
+I recently completed the section from Stockbridge to the Shore and it really feels like the city is a million miles away.
 The path alternates between peaceful meandering riverbanks and disused railway lines.

 Coastal Trail: Cramond to Portobello

 There is nothing like the smell of sea air, it cleanses the soul.
 So why not run along the Edinburgh Coastal Trail from Cramond harbour to Portobello beach?
 There are 16 amazing kilometres to choose from.
 I can recommend running through the trendy Shore area of Leith and the ancient quaint harbour of Newhaven.
 Now the old stone harbour is home to pleasure craft and the odd colourful fishing boat, but it used to be a thriving fishing village.

 Inverleith Park or The Meadows

 For some classic park running, head to Inverleith Park near the Botanic Gardens or the Meadows near the University.
 Both are popular with runners and have large green open spaces with mature trees.
 Saturday is Park Run day when anyone can turn up and get timed running a 5k with a group.
 Find out more about Edinburgh’s Park runs here.

 Royal Botanic Gardens

 The suggested running routes are also perfect for walkers too looking for a little green zen amongst the city madness.
 But in addition, for walkers only, consider the Royal Botanic Gardens and Calton Hill.

 The Botanic Gardens are quite simply an oasis within the city.
 Set in acres of stunning parkland, complete with a Victorian glasshouse and a Chinese winter garden, they’re fantastic.